 Other resources can be found at NLM’s Research Reporting Guidelines and Initiatives.

-PDP offers optional open access publishing via the SAGE Choice program.
-For more information please visit the SAGE Choice website.
-For information on funding body compliance, and depositing your article in repositories, please visit SAGE Publishing Policies on our Journal Author Gateway.
+PDP offers optional open access publishing via the Sage Choice programme.
+For more information on Open Access publishing options at Sage please visit Sage Open Access.
+For information on funding body compliance, and depositing your article in repositories, please visit Sage’s Author Archiving and Re-Use Guidelines and Publishing Policies.

 Original Investigation papers should be structured in the following order: Introduction, Materials and Methods, Results, Discussion, Acknowledgments (if any), Declaration of Conflicting Interests, Funding, References.